sashakid/ios-guide/README.md

 _Минусы_

 * The properties we wish to observe, must be defined using strings.
 Thus no compile time warnings or checking occurs.
-* Re-factoring of properties can leave our observation code no longer working.
+* Refactoring of properties can leave our observation code no longer working.
 * Complex “IF” statements required if an object is observing multiple values.
 This is because all observation code is directed through a single method.
 * Need to remove the observer when it is deallocated.